islamazhar/aby3/README.md

 # Disclaimer
-This is  clone of [ABY 3](https://github.com/ladnir/aby3) with two additional enhancements added.
+This is  clone of [ABY 3](https://github.com/ladnir/aby3) with three additional enhancements added.
 - `swish` activation function
 - support for 32 bit representation for fixed point.
 - updating the neural network pred code.

+Some of the changes are breaking.
+Hence the need for a seperate repository.

-The rest of the README is copied from the original repository.
+**The rest of the README is copied from the original repository.**

 # ABY 3 and Applications
 This library provides the semi-honest implementation of [ABY 3](https://eprint.iacr.org/2018/403.pdf) and [Fast Database Joins for Secret Shared Data](https://eprint.iacr.org/2019/518.pdf).